Bilinear Recovery using Adaptive Vector-AMP: Numerical Simulations

 \section{Numerical Simulations}

 In this section, we present the results of numerical simulations that study the behavior of the BAd-VAMP algorithm from \algref{badvamp_detailed}, in comparison to other state-of-the-art algorithms, on several bilinear recovery problems.
-In all cases, we ran BAd-VAMP with $\tau_{1,\max}=1$ and $\tau_{2,\max}=0$ inner EM iterations.
-We nominally used a damping coefficient of $\zeta=0.8$ and minimum precision of $\gamma_{\min}=10^{-6}$.
+In all cases, we ran BAd-VAMP with $\tau_{1,\max}=1$ and $\tau_{2,\max}=0$ inner EM iterations \textb{and we assumed that the signal prior $\px$ is fully known (i.e., $\thetabf_x$ is known)}.
+We nominally used a damping coefficient of $\zeta=0.8$ and minimum precision of $\gamma_{\min}=10^{-6}$. \textb{We initialized BAd-VAMP by $\gamma_w^0=0.1$, $\gamma_{1,l}^0=10^{-3}~\forall l$, and we set $\rbf_{1,l}^0$ and $\thetabf_A^0$ to random vectors drawn i.i.d.\ from $\normal(0,10)$ and $\normal(0,1)$ respectively.
+Unless otherwise noted, no restarts were used.}